awsdocs/iam-user-guide/doc_source/cloudtrail-integration.md

 ## Logging IAM and AWS STS API requests<a name="cloudtrail-integration_apis"></a>

 CloudTrail logs all authenticated API requests \(made with credentials\) to IAM and AWS STS API operations\.
-CloudTrail also logs nonauthenticated requests to the AWS STS actions, `AssumeRoleWithSAML` and `AssumeRoleWithWebIdentity`, and logs information provided by the identity provider\.
+CloudTrail also logs non\-authenticated requests to the AWS STS actions, `AssumeRoleWithSAML` and `AssumeRoleWithWebIdentity`, and logs information provided by the identity provider\.
 You can use this information to map calls made by a federated user with an assumed role back to the originating external federated caller\.
 In the case of `AssumeRole`, you can map calls back to the originating AWS service or to the account of the originating user\.
 The `userIdentity` section of the JSON data in the CloudTrail log entry contains the information that you need to map the AssumeRole\* request with a specific federated user\.
 For more information, see [CloudTrail userIdentity Element](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference-user-identity.html) in the *AWS CloudTrail User Guide*\.

 For example, calls to the IAM `CreateUser`, `DeleteRole`, `ListGroups`, and other API operations are all logged by CloudTrail\.